 Black Lake makes a popular destination for backpackers, campers and hikers alike.
 This hike—NOT one of the EASY hikes in RMNP—continues on past Alberta Falls and Mills Lake and is considered to be a challenging hike.

-If you are looking to test your endurance on one of the best hikes in Colorado near Denver, then Black Lake is a good choice for you.
+If you are looking to test your endurance on one of the best hikes in Colorado, then Black Lake is a good choice for you.

 - Difficulty: Moderate to difficult